 The best part of a good evening routine?
 It should only take about 30 min once you get into the habit.
 Occasionally it will take longer depending on the state of the kitchen but most of these tasks only take a few minutes.
 My goal each day is to be done with my routine by 8pm so I can enjoy the remainder of the evening without all sorts of thoughts about the next day swirling around in my head.
 I want to be present in the moment, not worrying about the next day.

-6 parts of an evening routine to set your morning up for success
+6 parts of an evening routine to have a smoother morning

 Clean up dinner